-We run product simulations to gain a thorough understanding of the materials’ environmental impact.
+We ran product simulations to gain a thorough understanding of the materials’ environmental impact.
 Below is a sample of the materials, chosen to maintain a lowest possible carbon footprint.

 By integrating energy-efficient systems and designs, not only do we reduce our long-term carbon footprint, but also facilitate the maintenance of our environmentally conscious lifestyle.

-Open air vents in the buildings maximize the building’s air circulation.
-Taking ad-vantage of the Thailand’s monsoon seasons.
+Open-air vents in the buildings maximize the building’s air circulation, while taking advantage of Thailand’s monsoon.

 A sealed and protected 1.65 m high maintenance basement, under the entire main house, allows easy access to piping and wiring maintenance.

 An international barrier-free building control system is installed for increased convenience and energy saving potential.

 To warm up water for bathroom and kitchen-use, we harness direct heat from the sun.
 The hot water system works by circulating water in a tank through solar thermal collectors.
 The insulated system can hold water at over 80˙C for several days.

 Water is collected through a drainage system around the residence.
 It converges in a conveyance system that transports water from around the site to the central filtration system.